redis/redis-benchmarks-specification/docs/fullsync-benchmark-qualification.md

 GET workload is outside the sync window.
 Its throughput, latency and profiles must not be presented as measurements of the initial sync.

+The primary rdbcompression setting remains enabled in every cell deliberately.
+When the negotiated path uses compression, random values still incur attempted LZF compression with little byte reduction, while repeated values can move substantial work into compression/decompression and reduce transfer/storage bytes.
+These are consequences of changing entropy under one fixed configuration, not codec-isolation tests.
+Disabling compression in only the random cells would introduce another treatment.
+Keep those costs visible when interpreting both timing and variability.

+These specs require server builds that recognize `repl-rdb-channel`; confirm capability with `CONFIG GET repl-rdb-channel` during runner qualification before launching the full dataset.
+Unsupported revisions are outside this suite's scope.
+The directive is pinned to `no` because newer builds can default to the separate RDB channel, which would change the transfer route between revisions.

+The 80g memory request budgets both 20M-key copies and additional overhead, not just the primary.
+A 1024-byte RAW payload can occupy a larger allocator size class; key/dictionary overhead, buffers and file cache also consume memory.
+Measure actual host/cgroup peaks and increase capacity before running if needed;
+the request is not evidence of an enforced container memory limit.

 Before accepting a performance result:

 1. Record server commit, build options, allocator, coordinator version, client